-A class which describes the inputs and results of the calculations evaluated by the MethodServer inputs (Any, Dict) - Inputs to a function.
-Separated into positional and keyword arguments additional_timing: dict
+A class which describes the inputs and results of the calculations evaluated by the MethodServer

 Each instance of this class stores the inputs and outputs to the function along with some tracking information allowing for performance analysis (e.g., time submitted to Queue, time received by client).
 All times are listed as Unix timestamps.